ub-math/exam_guides/docs/index.md

 <div class="alert alert-dismissible alert-danger">
-  <p><b>Important.</b> Keep the exam PIN private.
+<b>Important.</b> Keep the exam PIN private.
 Sharing it with other persons will be considered as an act of Academic Dishonesty
-  and can make you vulnerable to dishonesty by others.</p>
+  and can make you vulnerable to dishonesty by others.
 </div>

 <br/>